ScathachGrip/autotweet/README.md

 # Autotweet
-automate your tweet with ease
+automate your tweet with ease with jalak